WooKaiZen/Blockchain-Capstone-master/README.md

 # Interact with contract using myetherwallet

+Once the contracts are deployed on Rinkeby, you can interact with it by going to myetherwallet.com.
-On myetherwallet.com, click `Interact with contract`, enter the deployed SolnSquareVerifier contract's address and ABI, and you'll be able to mint tokens:
+Click `Interact with contract`, enter the deployed SolnSquareVerifier contract's address and ABI, and you'll then be able to mint tokens:

 <img src="images/MintToken.png" width="600" height="450">